symfony/symfony-docs/service_container.rst

     directly into the services that need them.

 .. _service-container-parameters:
+.. _service-parameters:

 Container Parameters and Service References
 -------------------------------------------

 In addition to holding service objects, the container also holds configuration, called **parameters**.
-The main article about Symfony configuration explains the :ref:`configuration parameters <configuration-parameters>` in detail and shows all their types (string, boolean, array, binary and PHP constant parameters).
+The main article about Symfony configuration explains :ref:`configuration parameters <configuration-parameters>` in detail and shows all their types (string, boolean, array, binary and PHP constant parameters).

-When defining services, you may also need to reference other services.
-In YAML config, any string which starts with ``@`` is considered as the ID of a service, instead of a regular string.
-In PHP config use the ``service()`` function:
+When defining services, you can also reference other services.
+In YAML, any string starting with ``@`` is interpreted as a service ID rather than a regular string.
+In PHP config, use the ``service()`` function:

 .. configuration-block::